-I don't have time to blog tonight because I have to change all my clocks as I "spring forward" for stupid fucking Daylight Savings Time...
+I don't have time to blog tonight because I have to change all my clocks as I "spring forward" for stupid fucking Daylight Saving Time...

 It's the year TWO-THOUSAND-ELEVEN... isn't it time that we step out of the Dark Ages and stop dicking around with the clocks?
 We've got like...
 ELECTRICITY and THE LIGHT BULB now.

 Wasn't President Obama supposed to revoke this shit?

-In 2012 I'm voting for whichever presidential candidate promises to get rid of Daylight Savings Time.
+In 2012 I'm voting for whichever presidential candidate promises to get rid of Daylight Saving Time.
 And I don't care if it's a stupid whore like Sarah Palin, a bigoted whore like Mike Huckabee, or a hypocritical whore like Newt Gingrich.
 I DO care if it's a fucking brain-dead whore like Michele Bachmann... but I'd still vote for the dumbass if she'd stop this idiotic DST insanity.
 Sure the country would be irreparably fucked up for four years, but at least I wouldn't have to adjust my internal clock twice annually while waiting for armageddon.

 Annnnnd... now it's time to lose an hour MORE of sleep.

 I've got a suitcase to pack, so this is going to be a quick one.

 • Arigatou Gozaimasu Thanks to everybody for their kind concern for my friends in Japan.
 All but one has been accounted for, though it's likely they've got other things on their mind right now.
 The situation is pretty dire over the Pacific right now, as you might imagine.
 Fortunately, Doctors Without Borders (my favorite charity) is assisting in Japan (and around the world).
 If you'd like to help, here's a link to donate.
 Even $5 will make a difference.

 • Countdown.
 The final part of my project was completed this afternoon.
 Just three days until all will be revealed...